Cosas1008/leetcode-1/readme.md

 ## 9. Palindrome Number
 Determine whether an integer is a palindrome.
 Do this without extra space.
 *Should ask if negative number is valid
+## 10. Regular Expression Matching
+Implement regular expression matching with support for '.' and '*'.
+'.'
+Matches any single character.
+'*' Matches zero or more of the preceding element.
+## 11. Container With Most Water
+Given n non-negative integers a1, a2, ..., an, where each represents a point at coordinate (i, ai). n vertical lines are drawn such that the two endpoints of line i is at (i, ai) and (i, 0).
+Find two lines, which together with x-axis forms a container, such that the container contains the most water.
+## 13. Roman to Integer
+Given a roman numeral, convert it to an integer.
+Input is guaranteed to be within the range from 1 to 3999.
 ## 14. Longest Common Prefix
 Write a function to find the longest common prefix string amongst an array of strings.
 ## 15. 3Sum
 Given an array S of n integers, are there elements a, b, c in S such that a + b + c = 0?
 Find all unique triplets in the array which gives the sum of zero.
 Note: The solution set must not contain duplicate triplets.
+## 16. 3Sum Closest
+Given an array S of n integers, find three integers in S such that the sum is closest to a given number, target.
+Return the sum of the three integers.
+You may assume that each input would have exactly one solution.
+    For example, given array S = {-1 2 1 -4}, and target = 1.
+    The sum that is closest to the target is 2. (-1 + 2 + 1 = 2).
+## 17. Letter Combinations of a Phone Number
+Given a digit string, return all possible letter combinations that the number could represent.
+A mapping of digit to letters (just like on the telephone buttons) is given below.
 ## 18. 4Sum ***
 Given an array S of n integers, are there elements a, b, c, and d in S such that a + b + c + d = target?
 Find all unique quadruplets in the array which gives the sum of target.
 Note: The solution set must not contain duplicate quadruplets.
+## 19. Remove Nth Node From End of List
+Given a linked list, remove the nth node from the end of list and return its head.
+For example,
+   Given linked list: 1->2->3->4->5, and n = 2.
+   After removing the second node from the end, the linked list becomes 1->2->3->5.
+## 20. Valid Parentheses
+Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+The brackets must close in the correct order, "()" and "()[]{}" are all valid but "(]" and "([)]" are not.
+## 21. Merge Two Sorted Lists
+Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists.
+## 22. Generate Parentheses
+Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.
+## 24. Swap Nodes in Pairs
+Given a linked list, swap every two adjacent nodes and return its head.
+For example,
+Given 1->2->3->4, you should return the list as 2->1->4->3.
+Your algorithm should use only constant space.
+You may not modify the values in the list, only nodes itself can be changed.
+## 25. Reverse Nodes in k-Group
+Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.
+If the number of nodes is not a multiple of k then left-out nodes in the end should remain as it is.
+You may not alter the values in the nodes, only nodes itself may be changed.
+Only constant memory is allowed.
+## 26. Remove Duplicates from Sorted Array
+Given a sorted array, remove the duplicates in place such that each element appear only once and return the new length.
+Do not allocate extra space for another array, you must do this in place with constant memory.
+For example,
+Given input array nums = [1,1,2],
+Your function should return length = 2, with the first two elements of nums being 1 and 2 respectively.
+It doesn't matter what you leave beyond the new length.
 ## 33. Search in Rotated Sorted Array
 Suppose a sorted array is rotated at some pivot unknown to you beforehand.
 (i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).